On reflection, I’ve decided it isn’t the right approach after all. What we really need to do is rescue the 1%.

 It now looks like the big media and leaders in both parties are no longer focusing on the Government Shutdown crisis, but are now moving on to the notion that the shutdown is melding with the upcoming probable breaching of the debt limit to create a combined mother of all fiscal crises.

-This is a syndicated repost courtesy of New Economic Perspectives.
+This is a syndicated repost published with the permission of New Economic Perspectives.
 To view original, click here.
-Reposted with permission.
-Stories in The Washington Post and the…
+Opinions herein are not those of the Wall…